WinddyAkoky/Adversarial-cost-sensitive-learning/README.md

-The code of paper "Particularly protected class in adversarial learning"
+# The code of paper "Particularly protected class in adversarial learning"

+**Note: 1.Before you run above code, you should change the path to the dataset!**
+**2. When runing the code, plase use CPU rather than CUDA.
+If you want to use CUDA to accelerate runing, it is easy for reader to modify the original codes by modifying a few of lines codes.**

 # Fast test